Katacc/Iostria/Iostria.md

 _**Fallen angel**_ Once per longrest, you may call down the angel of Zodlios, igniting your arrow with divine radiance.
 Your bow grows angel wings and you feel your like someone is helping you draw the bowstring.
 Add +5 to your next attack action to hit with the bow and deal *1d6* extra radiant damage and *mark* your target.

 Marked enemies can be seen through a wall the effect lasts 2 rounds.

+## 8.2 Crusader modular maul
+**Damage:** *2d6* bludgeonin
+**Property:** Heavy, two-handed
+**weight:** 40 lbs.

+Mechanical, made by warforged master (master of arms). +1 maul.
+Modular maul that can be upgraded with modules made by master warforged smiths.
+Installing one requires a visit to a master of arms.

+**Max charges:** *3* charges
+**Regain:** *1d3* charges at dawn

+**Base model:**
+Has a impact head and a small jet engine.

+**Slash:** As an action, expand one charge.
+You swing your maul sideways with the help of the jet engine. each creature in a 5ft cone in front of you takes *1d6 impact damage*.

+**Uppercut:** As an action, expand one charge.
+You swing your maul upwards with the help of the jet engine.
+Target creature within 5 feet of you, takes *2d8 impact damage* and has to succeed a constitution 13 save throw.
+Failing save stuns the target for one round.

 # 9. Battles and politics
 [Contents](#contents)